-- Have the research-based practices been shown to increase student performance? - Have effective practices have been implemented with fidelity in ways that students will benefit? - Do materials have documented efficacy? - Has a sufficient amount of instructional time been allotted for curriculum implementation? - Is instruction tailored to meet students' current levels of knowledge?
+- Have the research-based practices been shown to increase student performance? - Have effective practices have been implemented with fidelity in ways that students will benefit? - Do materials have documented efficacy? - Has enough instructional time been allotted for curriculum implementation? - Is instruction tailored to meet students' current levels of knowledge?
 Is instruction organized so that pre-requisite skills are taught sequentially?